 Info about me:

-My research interests broadly revolve around big data algorithmics, sublinear
+around big data algorithmics, in particular sublinear

-algorithms, and theoretical machine learning.
+algorithms and theoretical machine learning.

 Some technical interests include high-dimensional computational geometry, metric

-embeddings, streaming, property testing, learning.
+embeddings, streaming, property testing, and theory of learning.

 I graduated from MIT in